What are you looking for?

 • Comprehensive travel insurance is necessary, as it will cover any damages or medical emergencies that may occur.

 • To get the correct insurance, you need to answer questionnaires honestly so you can get a suitable package.
-Consider cancellation cover for non-refundable deposits and prepaid trips that are cancelled for covered reasons, medical expenses and emergency evacuation benefits.
+Consider cancellation cover for non-refundable deposits and prepaid trips that are cancelled for covered reasons, medical expenses, and emergency evacuation benefits.

-Health Considerations during the Safari
+Health Considerations During a Safari

-Using an insect repellent spray can help prevent a Malaria infection while on safari.
-Photo: iStock.
+Using an insect repellent spray can help prevent a malaria infection while on safari | Photo credit: iStock.

 Malaria Prevention

-• Use insect repellents, cover your body, use mosquito bed nets and only drink purified, bottled water.
+• Use insect repellents, cover your body, use mosquito bed nets, and only drink purified, bottled water.

 • Spray insect repellent on your clothes for extra protection or buy a product with permethrin to treat your clothes and bed net to repel mosquitoes.